aibangjuxin/knowledge/k8s/helm.md

 4. **Template Functions**: Helm provides a set of built-in template functions that you can use in your templates.
 These functions can manipulate strings, perform arithmetic operations, and more.

-5. **Release Names**: When you install a Helm chart, it creates a "release" in your Kubernetes jiqun.
+5. **Release Names**: When you install a Helm chart, it creates a "release" in your Kubernetes clusters.
 The release name is used to distinguish different instances of the same chart.
 You can specify a release name when installing a chart.

 6. **Generating Manifests**: To generate Kubernetes manifests from a Helm chart, you use the `helm template` command.
-This command processes the templates and values, producing the final YAML manifests that can be applied to your jiqun.
+This command processes the templates and values, producing the final YAML manifests that can be applied to your clusters.

 Here's an example of using `helm template` to render the templates in a Helm chart and install it: